systemjs/systemjs/README.md

 ## Example Usage

 ### Loading a System.register module
-You can load [System.register](/docs/system-register.md) modules with a script element in your html.
+You can load [System.register](/docs/system-register.md) modules with a script element in your HTML:

 ```html
 <script type="systemjs-module" src="/js/main.js"></script>